sdelrio/platformlab/README.md

 # Platform lab

-A base
+A base for gitops lab

 ## Requirements

 Local k8s platform with an ingress, like rancher desktop

-## setup
+## Setup

 * `make all` in root directory will install ArgoCD and Gitea, create local repos and push content and then create root app of apps in ArgoCD
 * `make push` will local git push current directory

+### /mkcert

+* Creates self-signed cert
+* Install cert on Ingress

-### bootrap/
+### /bootrap

-Default will create argocd namesapce, install argocd and print admin access.
-You can get credentials anytime writing `make access`.
+By default it will:

+* Create argocd namespace
+* Install argocd with default admin/admin access

 `make root` will create root app of apps from the local gitea repo